-- one-semester extension or continuation (see "Continuation Registration" below) to complete the thesis (with an "I Grade" notation on the transcript). - Students who do not complete the thesis after one semester of extension or continuation may, if the advisor determines that sufficient progress has been made, be granted permission by the Academic Dean to register for one additional semester of extension or continuation. - Students who do not complete the thesis or project after two semesters of extension or continuation will normally be withdrawn from the thesis or project registration (with the permanent grade W [Withdrawal]). - c.
-Students registered for the second semester of the Doctor of Ministry final project (TS 502): - Students who do not complete the final project by the submission deadline posted on the academic calendar may, if the advisor determines that sufficient progress has been made, be granted a one-semester extension or continuation (see "Continuation Registration" below) to complete the final project (with an "I Grade" notation added to the transcript). - Students who do not complete the final project after one semester of extension or continuation may, if the advisor determines that sufficient progress has been made, be granted permission by the Academic Dean to register for an additional semester of extension or continuation.
-The Danilchick Family Endowment for Pastoral Studies may subsidize the \$500 continuation fee for up to three total semesters of extension (granted one-by-one with evidence of progress each semester) Semesters of continuation beyond this point will not be subsidized. - Students who do not complete the final project after seven semesters of extension or continuation will be withdrawn from the thesis or project registration (with the permanent grade W [Withdrawal]). - 2.
-Continuation Registration.
-Students who have finished all coursework but have not completed their thesis or final project by the thesis submission deadline, which is posted on the academic calendar, or other program requirement, e.g., CPE or the M.Div.
+- Students who do not complete the thesis after one semester of extension or continuation may, if the advisor determines that sufficient progress has been made, be granted permission by the Academic Dean to register for one additional semester of extension or continuation. - Students who do not complete the thesis or project after two semesters of extension or continuation will normally be withdrawn from the thesis or project registration (with the permanent grade W [Withdrawal]).

+c.
+Students registered for the second semester of the Doctor of Ministry final project (TS 502):

+- Students who do not complete the final project by the submission deadline posted on the academic calendar may, if the advisor determines that sufficient progress has been made, be granted a one-semester extension or continuation (see "Continuation Registration" below) to complete the final project (with an "I Grade" notation added to the transcript). - Students who do not complete the final project after one semester of extension or continuation may, if the advisor determines that sufficient progress has been made, be granted permission by the Academic Dean to register for an additional semester of extension or continuation.
+The Danilchick Family Endowment for Pastoral Studies may subsidize the \$500 continuation fee for up to three total semesters of extension (granted one-by-one with evidence of progress each semester) Semesters of continuation beyond this point will not be subsidized. - Students who do not complete the final project after seven semesters of extension or continuation will be withdrawn from the thesis or project registration (with the permanent grade W [Withdrawal]).

+2. Continuation Registration.
+In order to maintain status as a degree candidate students must register each semester for coursework or thesis at St Vladimir's Seminary, unless they have been granted a leave of absence.
+Students who have finished all coursework but have not completed their thesis or final project by the thesis submission deadline, which is posted on the academic calendar, or other program requirement, such as CPE or the M.Div.
 Senior Oral Exam, by the deadline for graduating students must register for continuation and pay the continuation fee in the following semester(s) in order to remain degree candidates.
 Failure to register for continuation and pay the fee will cause the student to be administratively withdrawn from the program.
-In the event that the student is unable to complete the thesis or project even after continuation registration(s), the permanent grade W (Withdrawal) will be entered on the student's transcript. - 3.
-Request for Extension.
+In the event that the student is unable to complete the thesis or project even after continuation registration(s), the permanent grade W (Withdrawal) will be entered on the student's transcript.

+3. Request for Extension.
 Any student requesting a thesis or final project extension beyond the end of the semester must first secure the approval of the thesis or project advisor and then submit an email request-before the deadline for submitting theses and final projects-to the Academic Dean, cc'ing the advisor.